qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 transparency**, **Change output unit**, **Change symbol width**.

-The example in figure_symbology_7_ shows the graduated rendering dialog for the rivers layer of the |qg| sample dataset.
+The example in figure_symbology_7_ shows the graduated rendering dialog for the rivers layer of the QGIS sample dataset.

 .. tip:: **Thematic maps using an expression**

    Categorized and graduated thematic maps can now be created using the result of an expression.
    In the properties dialog for vector layers, the attribute chooser has been augmented with a
-   |mActionmIconExpressionEditorOpen| :guilabel:`Set column expression` function.
+   |mActionmIconExpressionEditorOpen| `Set column expression` function.
 So now you no longer
    need to write the classification attribute to a new column in your attribute table if you want the classification attribute to be a composite of multiple fields, or a formula of some sort.